ElisStaaf/qv/README.md

 ```
 You can grab yourself a copy of gcc [*here*](https://sourceforge.net/projects/mingw-w64/),
 and a copy of make [*here*](https://www.gnu.org/software/make/).
-Then you want to initialize the editor via your shell, with the `install.sh` script, OR you can
-just build via $(CC), it's fine either way.

 Project layout
 --------
 ```
 ├── helloworld.png   Picture for README
-├── install.sh       Initializer
 ├── LICENSE.APACHE   Apache license for the "qv" source code ├── LICENSE.BSD      BSD license for the "kilo" source code ├── Makefile         Makefile for config